hyunminkang/autogradescoper/docs/use_cases/example_assignment.md

   `-- test.10.args
 ```

 It is important NOT to include the parent directory in the zip file.
-When compressed these files should NOT be contained in another directory.
+When compressed, these files should NOT be contained in another directory.

-## Testing the Example Assignment in Gradescope.
+## Testing the Example Assignment in Gradescope

 Using this Autograder file, you can create your course, create your assignment, and test your assignment as described in the [Quickstart](../quickstart.md) page.